chunnel.co.uk › Pets

 Can you take a dog on the Eurotunnel?

 Yes.
-Your dog travels in the car with you on LeShuttle for the 35-minute crossing from Folkestone to Calais, with a quick pet check-in at the terminal beforehand.
-You book your car and add your pets to the booking.
+Your dog travels in the car with you for the 35-minute crossing on LeShuttle, after a quick pet check-in at Folkestone.
+There are no kennels and your dog is never left alone.

 What documents does my pet need to travel to France?